derhass/olmappy/README.md

   -I IMPORT_FILE, --import-file IMPORT_FILE
                         for IMPORT... operations: the filename to read from, default is "olmappyExport.json".
+  --reverse             for HIDEIMPORT: reverse the "hidden" state of the
+                        imported map files.
   --version             show program's version number and exit
 ```